 - 1. Assist local program with local-level data collection design, administration, and problem-solving for the statewide community survey. - 2.
-Review survey carefully to ensure that all optional modules and questions appear as expected. - 3.
+Review survey carefully to ensure that all optional questions appear as expected. - 3.
 Monitor all data collection activities for appropriate survey participant protection. - This includes following state evaluation approved protocols that may include seeking IRB, tribal leadership, local approvals, or other approvals when appropriate. - This always includes assuring that informed consent is acquired, anonymity & confidentiality is protected, locking up completed instruments, maintaining identifying information separate from completed instruments, explaining the voluntary nature of participation, and identifying any unique protection needs of different kinds of survey participants.

 - If staff are involved in data collection, local evaluators must assure that they are appropriately trained in basic survey participant protection issues and that they follow this protocol. - 4.
 Communicate at least weekly with program staff prior to and after the NMCS survey administration and at least weekly during survey administration to get updates on the program that includes issues with data collection and the NMCS data collection protocol. - 5.
 Attend trainings with relevant program staff collecting in person data or handling data on survey administration protocols and analyze strategies as appropriate to the instruments used by the prevention program. - 6.
-Review the final report with program staff and stakeholders within the first month of the fiscal year (July) and strategize on solutions to any problems or concerns the findings may have revealed. - 7.
+Review the final report with program staff and stakeholders and strategize on solutions to any problems or concerns the findings may have revealed. - 7.
 Provide technical assistance as needed and as appropriate to prevention program staff. - 8.
-Complete data entry and cleaning of all (paper) survey data (NMCS, ASFS, & BP SFS) collected and the completion of findings sheets using statewide evaluator-developed syntax.
+Complete data entry and cleaning of all (paper) survey data collected and the completion of findings sheets using statewide evaluator-developed syntax.